ell-shad/youtube-liked-searcher/README.md

 A desktop application to search and browse your YouTube liked videos with advanced filtering and sorting capabilities.

+## ⚠️ Disclaimer

+The application and this repository have been created using AI tool, Claude.
+Human review and some modifications were done, however caution to be takne before further use.

 ![Main Window](docs/screenshots/main-window.png)

 ## ✨ Features